dkovacs24/ReviOS_faq/docs/related.md

   <figcaption>Graph shows the latency of <b>Windows 10 LTSC 21H2 19044.1288</b> and <b>Windows 11 22H2 22621.105</b>.
 Tested with Intel i7-10700KF and GTX 1070TI by Muren#6968.<br>Click the image to open it</figcaption>
 </figure>

-### Why are there two ISO files for each ReviOS version?
+### Why are there two ISO files for each ReviOS version? {.to-scrape}

 One for installing a completely new ReviOS instance, and one for upgrading a previous ReviOS.
 Read more at [How can I upgrade to the newest build of ReviOS?](#how-can-i-upgrade-to-the-newest-build-of-revios) section.

+#### Should I use the Clean Installation or the Upgrade image? {.to-scrape}

+If you are installing ReviOS the first time, obviously the `Clean Installation`.

+If you are already on ReviOS, you can use the `Upgrade` images, but a reinstall is always better, and cleaner, in my opinion and experience.
+Also you do not have to use the latest build of ReviOS every time.

 ---

-## Unsupported things on ReviOS
+## Unsupported things on ReviOS {.to-scrape}

 As of the **latest** ReviOS